cfshi/coronavirus/MREB.app.md

 # 9.2 What are the salient participant characteristics (e.g., age, gender, location, affiliation, etc.)?
 Describe any specific inclusion/exclusion criteria (e.g., BMI > 30, immigrated to Canada in the past year, etc.)

 The survey is anonymous and will not collect any identifiable personal information.
-The proposed study population is age 16 or older.
-No limitations will be placed on gender, race, health status or other socio-demographic factors.
+No limitations will be placed on gender, race, health status or other socio-demographic factors.The proposed study population is age 13 or older.
+This is an online study and we aim to circulate the survey via social media platform such as Facebook, Instagram and Twitter.
+The minimum age those social media is 13.
+We believe that school kids's life are heavily affected with COVID-19 pandemic.
+Their awareness of the pandemic and responses to it are valuable in managing health risk communication.

+We believe the adolescents have the capacity to understand the study and the risks involved and provide their own consent.

+__CS__ Please take a look of the age statement.
+I changed it from age 16 to age 13.
+I hope it won't be an issue based on the email exchange with Karen of MREB.
+The worse scenario will be changed it back to age 16.

 # 10.1 How will each type of participant be recruited?